tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 **Zybook Homework due Tomorrow: PA1/ZP1 **
 Read __Zybook Chapter 1:Introduction to Python__ of the Zybook and complete all of the exercises and labs.
-Submit a reflection about what you learned on the MLA app
+Submit a reflection about what you learned on the MLA app.
+You can use gemini to help you with the labs, but use it in a way that helps you learn, not just to complete the assignments...

 ## Additional notes